Semantic Relevance of Keywords

 Also, The data processing system can:

-- Identify a semantic conflict among the first, second, and third. using the semantic relationship graph
+- Identify a semantic conflict among the first, second, and third, using the semantic relationship graph

-- Determine a first category group and a second category group, based on the semantic conflict, the first category group includes the first keyword category, the second category group includes the second keyword category, and the third keyword category
+- Find a first category group and a second category group, based on the semantic conflict, the first category group includes the first keyword category, the second category group includes the second keyword category, and the third keyword category

-- Determine a first group-seed affinity score for the first category group and a second group-seed affinity score for the second category group
+- Calculate a first group-seed affinity score for the first category group and a second group-seed affinity score for the second category group

 - Compare the first group-seed affinity score to the second group-seed affinity score